After surgery

 Some women might have this type of prosthesis following breast reconstruction.
 They use this while the implant is gradually inflated until it reaches the same size as the other breast.

-After breast conserving surgery some women use this to replace the volume or to provide an even shape.
+After breast conserving surgery some women use this to replace the volume or to create an even shape.

 Nipple and areola prosthesis

 Breast reconstruction methods create a smooth breast shape without a nipple or areola.
-For most people the breast reconstruction doesn’t feel complete until there is a nipple and areola.
+For many people their breast reconstruction doesn’t feel complete until there is a nipple and areola.

 Some women choose to have a stick on nipple and areola.
 You can get them ready made that you can buy.
 Or you might have one made specifically for you.